NibiruChain/nibiru-wasm/packages/nibiru-ownable/README.md

 }
 ```

-Where `Action` can be one of three:
+Where `nibiru_ownable::Action` is an enum with three variants:

-- Propose to transfer the contract's ownership to another account
+- `Action::TransferOwnership { new_owner: String, expiry: Option<Expiration> }` - Propose to transfer ownership with optional deadline
-- Accept the proposed ownership transfer
+- `Action::AcceptOwnership` - Accept the proposed ownership transfer
-- Renounce the ownership, permanently setting the contract's owner to vacant
+- `Action::RenounceOwnership` - Renounce ownership permanently, setting the contract's owner to None

 Handle the messages using the `update_ownership` function provided by this crate: